Unit 3: Advanced Topics & Disease Prevention¶

 - Vitamin E also increased mortality by about 3 percent in low-bias trials

 This finding has been consistent across multiple large reviews.
-High-dose antioxidant supplementation may actually cause harm.
+In other words, high-dose antioxidant supplementation may actually cause harm.

 Paradoxically, some oxidative stress appears beneficial.
 The body uses reactive oxygen species for signaling and adaptation.
-Exercise, for example, creates oxidative stress that triggers beneficial adaptations.
-Taking high-dose antioxidants might blunt these adaptive responses.
+Exercise, for example, creates oxidative stress that triggers beneficial adaptations, and taking high-dose antioxidants might blunt these adaptive responses.

-Clients taking antioxidant supplements "for health" may be surprised to learn the evidence suggests they're either useless or potentially harmful.
-Getting antioxidants from food (fruits, vegetables, spices) doesn't carry the same concerns.
-Food-based antioxidants come in balanced amounts with other beneficial compounds.
+Getting antioxidants from food (fruits, vegetables, spices) doesn't carry the same concerns, because food-based antioxidants come in balanced amounts along with other beneficial compounds.

 This is a clear case where the fundamentals (eating colorful vegetables and fruits) outperform the supplement shortcut.